inferno-framework/davinci-pdex-test-kit/lib/davinci_pdex_test_kit/docs/payer_client_suite_description_v200.md

   that appears.
 4. When a `User Action Required` dialog will appear requesting a `$member-match` request be made, use Postman to send the `$member-match` request found in the `$member-match Requests` folder.
-5. WHen a new `User Action Required` dialog will appear requesting clinical data requests be made, use Postman to send some or all of the requests in the `Clinical Data Requests` folder and click on the link in the dialog when done.
+5. When a new `User Action Required` dialog will appear requesting clinical data requests be made, use Postman to send some or all of the requests in the `Clinical Data Requests` folder and click on the link in the dialog when done.
 If not all the requests are made, the test will not pass because the test requires that all available data be accessed.